paschmann/OpenAero/README.md

 ### Printing

-All bases and parts are intended to be 3D printed (many do require supports), and some components require hardware to be installed after printing is complete and is fairly straight forward.
+All bases and parts are intended to be 3D printed (many require supports), and most components require mounting hardware to be installed after printing is complete and is fairly straight forward.
+In all cases we recommend stainless steel, using locknut (blue) and torquing according to your manufacturers recommendations, especially when mounting the base or accessories to carbon fiber.

 ### Installation